percona/pbm-docs/docs/features/snapshots.md

     $ pbm restore-finish <restore_name> -c </path/to/pbm-conf.yaml>
     ```

-    At this stage, Percona Backup for MongoDB reads the metadata from the backup, maintains data consistency and starts the cluster / replica set.
+    At this stage, Percona Backup for MongoDB reads the metadata from the backup, prepares the data for the cluster / replica set start and ensures its consistency.
 The database is restored to the timestamp specified in the `restore_to_time` of the metadata.

 4. Optional.
 You can track the restore progress by running the [`pbm describe-restore`](../reference/pbm-commands.md#pbm-descrbe-restore) command.

-### Post-restore steps
+#### Post-restore steps

 After the restore is complete, do the following: